Owens & Minor (NYSE:OMI) Releases FY23 Earnings Guidance

-Owens & Minor (NYSE:OMI – Get Rating) issued an update on its FY23 earnings guidance on Friday morning.
-The company provided earnings per share guidance of $1.30-1.65 for the period, compared to the consensus earnings per share estimate of $1.22.
+Owens & Minor (NYSE:OMI – Get Rating) updated its FY23 earnings guidance on Friday.
+The company provided earnings per share (EPS) guidance of $1.30-1.65 for the period, compared to the consensus estimate of $1.22.
 The company issued revenue guidance of $10.2-10.6 billion, compared to the consensus revenue estimate of $10.17 billion.

-In other news, SVP Jonathan A. Leon sold 6,000 shares of the business’s stock in a transaction dated Wednesday, March 22nd.
+In other news, SVP Jonathan A. Leon sold 6,000 shares of the business’s stock in a transaction on Wednesday, March 22nd.
 The stock was sold at an average price of $13.50, for a total value of $81,000.00.
-Following the completion of the transaction, the senior vice president now owns 106,723 shares of the company’s stock, valued at approximately $1,440,760.50.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
-3.59% of the stock is currently owned by corporate insiders.
+Following the completion of the transaction, the senior vice president now directly owns 106,723 shares of the company’s stock, valued at approximately $1,440,760.50.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
+Corporate insiders own 3.59% of the company’s stock.

 Owens & Minor Company Profile